camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/fluent-builder-api.md

 # Generation of Diagram Interchange

-For rendering the process BPMN diagram elements are necessary.
-The fluent builder generates BPMN Shapes and BPMN Edges and place them automatically for flow nodes and sequence flows.
+To render the process, BPMN diagram elements are necessary.
+The fluent builder generates BPMN Shapes and BPMN Edges and places them automatically for flow nodes and sequence flows.

 ```java
 final BpmnModelInstance myProcess = Bpmn.createExecutableProcess("process-payments")